-Semantics-based merging primarily employs the LLM to comprehend formulas, ascertain if two formulas are semantically equivalent, and subsequently determine whether they can be merged into a single formula.
+Semantics based merging primarily employed the LLM to comprehend formulas, determined if two formulas were semantically equivalent, and subsequently determined whether they could be merged into a single formula.
 The prompt for this procedure is illustrated in Figure~\ref{fig:semantic_based_merging_prompt}.
-This approach ensures that the nuanced meanings embedded within formulas are accurately captured and evaluated for potential merging, thereby enhancing the quality of formula database.
+This approach ensured that nuanced meanings embedded within formulas were accurately captured and evaluated for potential merging, thereby enhancing the quality of the formula database.